rodneymaiato/codingBlog/content/about.md

 If you have any questions, want to collaborate, or just want to connect, please don't hesitate to reach out.
 I'd love to hear from you.

-Feel free to customize this draft to better align with your personal style and preferences for your "About Me" page on rodneymaiato.dev.

 ![rodney](/rod350.jpg)